oclif/plugin-warn-if-update-available/README.md

 any of the following configuration properties:

 - `timeoutInDays` - Duration between update checks.
 Defaults to 60.
-- `message` - A custome message to display after the update notification.
+- `message` - A custom message to display after the update notification.
 - `registry` - URL of registry.
 Defaults to the public npm registry: `https://registry.npmjs.org`
 - `authorization` - Authorization header value for registries that require auth.